 Completed in 2019, this strategy aims to strike a balance between:

 The region is already home to many outdoor recreation activities, such as:

 - snowmobiling, and

-Communities in the region host several events throughout the year, including rodeos, music festivals and extreme sports.
+Communities in the region host several major events throughout the year, including rodeos, music festivals and extreme sports.

 The region is also home to many significant historical and cultural sites and museums, as well as an emerging arts scene.

 The tourism strategy for the Castle region identifies actions the Government of Alberta will undertake, in collaboration with local stakeholders and Indigenous peoples, to help support the continued development of the Castle region as a successful and sustainable tourism destination, becoming a significant contributor to a more diversified economy.